This post may contain affiliate links. Please read our disclosure policy.

 - 2 Ingredient Biscuits (Recipe from The Country Cook) – These are SO easy and delicious!
 You just need self-rising flour and heavy cream.
 I keep self-rising flour on hand JUST for this recipe.

-- Cornbread: Want a southern twist?
+- Cornbread – Want a southern twist?
 Pour the chicken pot pie filling over thick squares of cornbread.

 This recipe should produce a thick pot pie filling.
 If your filling is thin, your chicken must have been extra juicy.
 You can thicken this by making a cornstarch slurry by mixing two tablespoons of cold water with two tablespoons of cornstarch, stirring into the cooked filling, and cooking for 15 more minutes.

-Slow Cooker Chicken Pot Pie Recipe
+Slow Cooker Chicken Pot Pie {with Biscuits}

-- 1/2 tsp. dried thyme
+- 1 tsp. dried thyme

-- 1/2 tsp. dried oregano
+- 1 tsp. dried oregano

-- 1/4 tsp. black pepper
+- ½ tsp. black pepper

-- 2 carrots diced or sliced
+- 2 carrots, peeled and sliced

-- 2 celery ribs, diced or sliced
+- 2 celery ribs, sliced

-- 1 small white onion diced
+- 1 yellow onion, diced

-- 10.5 oz.
-Campbell's cream of chicken soup DO NOT ADD WATER
+- 10.5 oz. cream of chicken soup

-- 10.5 oz.
-Campbell's cream of celery soup DO NOT ADD WATER
+- 10.5 oz. cream of celery soup

 - 1 cup chicken broth

-- 1 cup frozen peas (optional, add at the end of cooking time)
+- 1 cup frozen peas

-Nutrition Information:
+Nutrition

 Nutrition info is auto-generated.
 This information is an estimate; if you are on a special diet, please use your own calculations.